Wednesday, November 12, 2025

 Update 2025

-The CubeSat project at Vermont State University (formerly Vermont Technical College) has ended.
+The CubeSat project at Vermont State University (formerly Vermont Technical College) is undergoing a transformation.
 I am retired from teaching and am no longer mentoring students in this project.
-Furthermore, there are no other faculty at VTSU who are inclined to continue this work.
-Student interest in the project (with one exception) had been waning for some time anyway, accounting for the slow progress during the past few years.
+Furthermore, there are no other faculty at VTSU who are inclined to continue in my role.
+Finally, student interest in the project (with one exception) had been waning for some time.

 At the time of this writing, the CubeSat Laboratory website is still up and running.
-However, the server is physically housed on the VTSU campus, and without anyone to manage it, the IT department will likely want it to be shut down after I am formally gone at the end of this year.
+However, the server is physically housed on the VTSU campus, and without anyone to manage it, the IT department will likely want it to be shut down after I leave at the end of this year.
 I created a backup copy of the site off my personal website for safekeeping and to insure that the content will continue to be visible on the web for the foreseeable future.
 My backup copy of the site has already been updated, causing it to be slightly divergent from the original site, and it is now the best source of information about the project.
+Hopefully, a better long-term home for the site can be found in the next few weeks.

 No comments: